alteryx/ayx-developer-sdk/docs/howto/how-to-make-api-tool/api-tool-guide.md

 [Generating test files for APItool] finished
 ```

 After this command finishes, you will see a file named `a_p_i_tool.py` under `~/backend/ayx_plugins/` with the boilerplate code.
-Upon opening the file, you should see something like
+When you open the file, you should see something like this:

 ```python
     class APITool(PluginV2):